Atheist Bus Campaign: Canada

 In February 2009, a nationwide campaign was launched by the Freethought Association of Canada with Justin Trottier and Chris Hammond serving as spokespersons.
 The Toronto Transit Commission in Canada approved the advertisements on the commission's buses, trams, and metro and rapid transit trains, with the same message as the British adverts, and debuted in mid-February.

 Following a request by the Association humaniste du Québec, the Société des transports de Montréal, Canada, accepted the proposed message "Dieu n'existe probablement pas, alors cessez de vous inquiéter et profitez de la vie", a translation of the original UK advert, and ten bus took to the road during March 2009.
 Secular Humanists and Free Thinkers in Halifax, Nova Scotia, and London have had their adverts refused.
 In Canada's capital city, Ottawa, the ads were initially refused, but the decision was ultimately overturned by Ottawa City Council and the ads will be permitted.
 In British Columbia, Vancouver, Victoria and Kelowna adverts were barred on the ground that no religious advertisement is allowed on buses.

 The ads also ran in Calgary and eventually Halifax and Ottawa.
 The ads were initially rejected in both Halifax and Ottawa, but court cases overturned the bans.

 In 2010, CFI Canada announced plans to put ads on Canadian buses with the phrase "Extraordinary Claims require Extraordinary Evidence".
 Below that phrase it lists Allah, bigfoot, UFOs, homeopathy, Zeus, Psychics and Christ.
 As of 2014, the bus campaign has not gone into action and it is unclear if it was cancelled.

 In 2014, a series of ads were designed and planned to be placed on buses in Winnipeg, Manitoba.
 The campaign was intended to coincide with the launch of the Canadian Museum of Human Rights and featured opposition to the public funding of religious school boards in Ontario.
 The ads highlighted public funding of religious schools as a human rights violation.
 The ads were blocked by Pattison Outdoor Advertising who cited the Canadian Advertising Foundation's Code of Standards.
 The advertising campaign was privately funded by Dr. Richard Thain, a dentist and humanist from Eastern Ontario.
-Thain launched a law-suit against the City of Winnipeg and Pattison Outdoor Advertising in 2017 with a claim that his charter right to freedom of expression had been denied by the refusal to carry the ads.
+Thain launched a lawsuit against the City of Winnipeg and Pattison Outdoor Advertising in 2017 with a claim that his charter right to freedom of expression had been denied by the refusal to carry the ads.
 The parties in the suit are expected to have an examination for discovery early in 2020.
 Several of the ads were carried in a modified form on bus shelters in the City of Winnipeg.